 - Snorkel the Great Barrier Reef with a marine biologist

 - Soar high into the Daintree rainforest in JCU’s canopy crane

 - Contribute to reef health data collection at Fitzroy Island

 - Glide over the rainforest canopy on Cairns premier eco-attraction: The Skyrail

 - Discuss traditional land uses with Kuku Yalanji Aboriginal guides

 - Visit a Turtle Rehabilitation Centre run by volunteers

 All accommodation is included.
 In Cairns, you stay at a breezy award-winning hostel in the centre of the restaurant and shopping district.
-Students like the tropical swimming pool, lounging in the hammock and playing billiards at the free pool table, while group leaders love the private ensuite rooms, air conditioning, laundry facilities and free internet/WiFi.
-In the Daintree Rainforest, students and group leaders stay separately in single-gender dorm-style rooms with shared bathrooms –this is the perfect spot to enjoy the life and chatter of the jungle.
+Students like the tropical swimming pool, lounging in the hammock and playing billiards at the free pool table, while group leaders love the private ensuite rooms, air conditioning, laundry facilities and free internet/WiFi (hotel accommodation as an upgrade, see inclusions page).
+In the Daintree Rainforest, students stay in single-gender quad share cabins with ensuites –this is the perfect spot to enjoy the life and chatter of the jungle.